jaaufauvre/will-skippy-get-home/README.md

 ```

 ## Design Notes
 * `Grid` is a container with items on it.
-It provides methods for updating item locations (`placeItem`, `moveItem`) and makes it impossible for items to exit the grid (`OutOfBoundsException`)
+It provides methods for updating and retrieving item locations (`place_item`, `move_item`, `get_item_location`) and makes it impossible for items to exit the grid (`OutOfBoundsError`)
 * Skippy is an instance of `Kangaroo`.
-He is responsible for finding his way back to home (`findHome`). `Kangaroo` encapsulates this strategy: kangaroos roll the die and hop around the grid, instead of someone else rolling the die and making them hop.
+He is responsible for finding his way back to home (`find_home`). `Kangaroo` encapsulates this strategy: kangaroos roll the die and hop around the grid, instead of someone else rolling the die and making them hop.
-* `Die` is a Singleton: we only need one die and one type of die in this exercise
+* `Die` is a Singleton: we only need one die and one type of die in this exercise.
+It records its history and prints its own statistics.
-* `Die` records and prints the throw history and statistics
+* Classes are grouped into 3 modules: `Skippy::Direction`, `Skippy::Grid` and `Skippy::Kangaroo`
-* The outputs of this program are because of Skippy chortling or the die being asked to print its statistics.
+* The outputs of this program are because of Skippy chortling or the die printing its statistics.

 [![](./uml/skippy-plantuml.svg)](./uml/skippy-plantuml.svg)